Terkel in Trouble: Cast

-Subsequent dubs of the film retain the feature of one actor portraying most or all of the roles.
+Various dubs of the film also have one actor portraying most or all of the roles.
 This was done for the Norwegian (Aksel Hennie), Swedish (Felix Herngren), German (Bela B.) and Hungarian (Ganxsta Zolee) dubs of the film.
-This was however not done for the Italian, Ukrainian, Dutch, and the two English dubs, which all feature multiple actors.
+This was however not done for the Italian, Ukrainian, Russian, Dutch, and two English dubs, which all feature multiple actors.

 Production

 "With Help!
 I am a fish we did everything we could to make it tasteful.
 Uha, it was supposed to be sold to the USA!
 The dialogue was adjusted so that it could not offend anyone.

 But the film was never sold to the United States.
 So there we were, trying to make some Americans happy, who ultimately did not want the movie.
 How fun is that?
 I think you get the farthest when you are not trying to please anyone.